‘The Walking Dead’ Plot Hole Filled, Deleted Scenes Revealed

-The Walking Dead characters have gone through a lot of changes in the past 7 seasons and when you watch the deleted scenes you will remember a time when they were more focused on just surviving, rather than trying to rebuild a society.
+The Walking Dead characters have gone through a lot of changes in the past seven seasons and when you watch the deleted scenes you will remember a time when they were more focused on just surviving, rather than trying to rebuild a society.
 These deleted scenes go all the way back to Season 2 of The Walking Dead and the reveal what happened to a group of people that Rick and his group came upon in Season 1.

 First, do you remember the Vatos gang from Season 1 of The Walking Dead?
 Rick, Daryl, Glenn, and T-Dog, came across them when they went back into the city to get Merle and found him gone.
-Earlier, when he escaped from the tank, Rick had dropped his guns and the group were going to retrieve them.
+Earlier, when he escaped from the tank, Rick had dropped his guns and the group was going to retrieve them.
 It is then, in Season 1, Episode 4 of The Walking Dead, that Glen gets kidnapped by the Vatos gang.
 They look like a rough street gang but when Rick and the others go to rescue them, they find out that they are just a bunch of men that are taking care of seniors in a nursing home that were left behind.
 They end up saving Glen and making some new friends, leaving them with some guns.

 According to Digital Spy, “the season two premiere ‘What Lies Ahead’ was actually two episodes combined – which explains some of the cut material they had.”
 This is where The Walking Dead deleted scenes that explain what happened to the Vatos gang and the members of the nursing home comes in.